Updated Dec 2021

-- Ultrasonic humidifiers create lots of particles.
+- Ultrasonic humidifiers can create particles

-Particles cause serious health problems
+Particles can cause health problems

-Ultrasonic humidifiers create tons of particles
+Ultrasonic humidifiers can create particles

 Ultrasonic humidifiers […] create tiny droplets consisting of water and its impurities.
 Once the water evaporates, the impurities can remain suspended as airborne particles.
 One of the primary concerns for household humidifiers is their ability to aerosolize pathogenic microbes. […] This white dust was associated with respiratory distress in children if inhaled

 Ultrasonic humidifiers were found to have a substantial impact on home indoor concentrations and personal exposures for SO42- as well as PM2.5, likely as the result of aerosolization of sulfates and other dissolved minerals present in the water.
 For the two subjects with ultrasonic humidifiers, personal SO42- and PM exposures were approximately two and five times greater, respectively, than corresponding ambient concentrations.

-When inhaled during an 8-hr exposure time, and depending on mineral water quality, humidifier aerosols can deposit up to 100 s of μg minerals in the human child respiratory tract and 3–4.5 times more μg of minerals in human adult respiratory tract. […] Distilled water should be used whenever possible to prevent respiratory irritation (USEPA, 1991), although there is little indication that consumers are aware of or follow this consideration.
+When inhaled during an 8-hr exposure time, and depending on mineral water quality, humidifier aerosols can deposit up to 100s of μg minerals in the human child respiratory tract and 3–4.5 times more μg of minerals in human adult respiratory tract. […] Distilled water should be used whenever possible to prevent respiratory irritation (USEPA, 1991), although there is little indication that consumers are aware of or follow this consideration.

 The ultrasonic humidifier has converted all the non-volatile solutes in tap water into PM. […] notice an unexpectedly high concentration of SO42- in PM […] We have detected a compound with a mass-to-charge ratio equivalent to that of azelaic acid or structure isomers.
 This result demonstrates the possibility that organic compounds can be associated with humidifier PM. […] Operating a single ultrasonic humidifier with tap water resulted in PM2.5 concentrations up to hundreds of μg/m³.